kglw-dot-net/phase1/setlists/_posts/2022-05-21-kemba-live-columbus-oh.md

 ---

-Soundcheck: Inner Cell, Loyalty, Magenta Mountain, Mars for the Rich
+(Soundcheck included Inner Cell, Loyalty, Magenta Mountain and Mars for the Rich)

  1. Superbug
     (lyric changed from "H1N1" to "Coronavirus" referencing COVID)